SensoftInc/spidar-sdk/docs/power.rst

+*****
 Power
-#####
+*****

-This resource allows the client to get or set the power state devices connected to the NIC.
+This resource allows the client to get or set the power state of devices connected to the NIC.
 When the NIC is booted, connected devices such as the GPR will remain off until requested to turn on.
-Once the GPR is turned on, it cannot be turned off except to power down the NIC.
+Once the GPR is turned on, it cannot be turned off except by powering down the NIC.

 .. list-table::
    :widths: 25 75